Cell as Point: One-Stage Framework for Efficient Cell Tracking: Experiments and Results

 We evaluate our proposed framework on DynamicNuclearNet Tracking in DeepCell~\cite{moen2019accurate} public database, HeLa, PC-3, 3T3, and RAW264 datasets divided by specimen, and ISBI cell tracking challenge (ISBI CTC)~\cite{mavska2023cell,ulman2017objective} public datasets, PhC-C2DH-U373 (U373), Fluo-N2DH-GOWT1 (GOWT1), and Fluo-C2DL-Huh7 (Huh7).
 These temporal data used for cell tracking, shot by different devices in various durations on diverse specimens, exhibit diverse morphologies and sequence characteristics.

-\paragraph{DeepCell.} DeepCell database consists of HeLa, PC-3, 3T3, and RAW264 datasets, which respectively contains cell types HeLa-S3, PC-3, NIH-3T3, and RAW 264.7, visualized in~\cref{deepcell}.
+\paragraph{DeepCell} DeepCell database consists of HeLa, PC-3, 3T3, and RAW264 datasets, which respectively contains cell types HeLa-S3, PC-3, NIH-3T3, and RAW 264.7, visualized in Figure~\ref{deepcell}.
 These four cell types are mammalian cell lines that were acquired from the American Type Culture Collection~\cite{moen2019accurate}.
 The cells are cultured in Dulbecco’s modified Eagle’s medium (RAW 264.7 and NIH-3T3) or F-12K medium (Hela-S3 and PC-3) supplemented with the necessary drugs, e.g., L-glutamine, penicillin, for all other cells.
 DeepCell contains $96$ sequences in total: $45$ for HeLa, $7$ for PC-3, $10$ for 3T3, and $34$ for RAW264.
 Among them, there are $5$, $2$, $1$, and $3$ sequences for datasets HeLa, PC-3, 3T3, and RAW264 for evaluating the training outcomes of the remaining sequences, respectively.
 The detailed information on each cell type is illustrated below:

-\begin{itemize} \item \textit{HeLa} includes $77180$ objects, $2234$ tracks, and $189$ cell divisions, with a relatively high cell density.
+\begin{itemize} \item \textit{HeLa} includes $77,180$ objects, $2,234$ tracks, and $189$ cell divisions, with a relatively high cell density.
 Each sequence is segmented into $42$ frames, lasting $6$ minutes, containing cell behaviors, i.e., cell migration and division.
-For each frame in the sequences, they are $540\times540$ with a pixel size $0.65$. \end{itemize}

-\begin{itemize} \item \textit{PC-3} is the smallest subset in DynamicNuclearNet, with $5051$ objects, $159$ tracks, and only $5$ divisions, captured in a $5$-minute duration.
-All sequences are segmented into $50$ frames with a size $584 \times 584$ and pixel size $0.55$. \end{itemize}

-\begin{itemize} \item \textit{3T3} cells are fibroblasts from mouse embryonic tissue.
-In this paper, this cell line contributes $62983$ objects, $1413$ tracks, and $250$ divisions, offering insights into cell growth and cycle dynamics.
-There are $71$ frames in each sequence, and each frame is $512\times512$ with a pixel size of $0.65$. \end{itemize}

-\begin{itemize} \item The \textit{RAW264} cell line, derived from murine macrophages, includes $335049$ objects, $8642$ tracks, and $1322$ divisions, making it the largest subset in our study.
+For each frame in the sequences, they are $540\times540$ with a pixel size $0.65$. \item \textit{PC-3} is the smallest subset in DynamicNuclearNet, with $5,051$ objects, $159$ tracks, and only $5$ divisions, captured in a $5$-minute duration.
+All sequences are segmented into $50$ frames with a size $584 \times 584$ and pixel size $0.55$. \item \textit{3T3} cells are fibroblasts from mouse embryonic tissue.
+In this paper, this cell line contributes $62,983$ objects, $1,413$ tracks, and $250$ divisions, offering insights into cell growth and cycle dynamics.
+There are $71$ frames in each sequence, and each frame is $512\times512$ with a pixel size of $0.65$. \item The \textit{RAW264} cell line, derived from murine macrophages, includes $335,049$ objects, $8,642$ tracks, and $1,322$ divisions, making it the largest subset in our study.
 Each sequence has $45$ frames with a size of $540\times540$ with a pixel size of $0.65$.
 The cell density in this dataset is the highest, with the smallest cell size. \end{itemize}

-\paragraph{ISBI CTC.}
+\paragraph{ISBI CTC}